thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 ```

 To fix the problem of values being moved around in memory, we need to tell the
-Swift compiler about the connection between pointers and objects that own the
+Codira compiler about the connection between pointers and objects that own the
 memory.

 ```c++